Host FAQs

 We are looking for volunteers who can host a one or two week work experience placement.

 In addition to the work placements, we also run volunteer-led online workshops during the summer.
-If you are interested in supporting the delivery of a workshop, please complete this short form.
+If you are interested in supporting the delivery of a workshop, please complete this form.
 Please note that we run a limited number of workshops each year so can only accommodate volunteers when there are spaces available.

 We are also running an online programme.
 We are looking for mentors to support a small group of students in two online mentoring sessions.
 More information coming soon.